Milos Raonic

 Milos Raonic (Милош Раонић, /sh/; born December 27, 1990) is a Canadian former professional tennis player.
-He has been ranked world No. 3 in men's singles by the ATP, making him the highest-ranked Canadian in ATP history.
-He has won eight ATP Tour titles, and reached a major final at the 2016 Wimbledon Championships.
+He was ranked as high as world No. 3 in men's singles by the Association of Tennis Professionals, making him the highest-ranked Canadian in ATP history.
+Raonic won eight ATP Tour titles, and reached a major final at the 2016 Wimbledon Championships.
 Raonic first gained widespread recognition by reaching the fourth round of the 2011 Australian Open as a qualifier.
 Coupled with his first ATP Tour title three weeks later, his world ranking rose from No. 152 to No. 37 in one month, and he was named the 2011 ATP Newcomer of the Year.
-Raonic is the first player born in the 1990s to be ranked in the top 10 and to qualify for the ATP Finals.
-His career highlights include his 2016 Wimbledon final, two semifinals at the 2014 Wimbledon Championships and 2016 Australian Open, and four Masters finals.
-He is the first Canadian man in the Open Era to reach the Wimbledon final, the Australian Open semifinals, and the French Open quarterfinals.

-Raonic is frequently described as having one of the best serves among his contemporaries.
+Raonic was the first player born in the 1990s to be ranked in the top 10 and to qualify for the ATP Finals.
+His career highlights include his 2016 Wimbledon final, two other major semifinals at the 2014 Wimbledon Championships and 2016 Australian Open, and four Masters finals.
+He was the first Canadian man in the Open Era to reach the Wimbledon final, the Australian Open semifinals, and the French Open quarterfinals.
+Raonic was frequently described as having one of the best serves among his contemporaries.
 Statistically, Raonic is one of the best servers in the Open Era, winning 91% of service games to rank (third-most of all time).
-Aided by his serve, he plays an all-court style with an emphasis on short points.
-All his singles titles have been won on hardcourts.
-His overall winning percentage of 68% is one of the highest among currently active players.
+Aided by his serve, he played an all-court style with an emphasis on short points.
+All his singles titles were won on hardcourts.
+His overall winning percentage of 68% was one of the highest among players of his era.